bjhartin/strangeloop-2022/demystifying-privacy-preserving-computing.md

 -30   480    150
 ```

 These 'meaningless' sums can be shared without information loss.
 Each party can compute a true total (600k) and average (200k) of the salaries without actually knowing them.
+You might ask: Why isn't it sufficient for one party to do this?
+One use case would be computations that seek consensus - did we all get the same answers?